aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ### Connection Strategies

-By default, the Read/Write Splitting Plugin randomly selects a reader instance the first time `setReadOnly(true)` is called.
+By default, the Read/Write Splitting Plugin randomly selects a reader instance the first time `await setReadOnly(true)` is called.
 To balance connections to reader instances more evenly, different connection strategies can be used.
 The following table describes the currently available connection strategies and any relevant configuration parameters for each strategy.

 To indicate which connection strategy to use, the `readerHostSelectorStrategy` parameter can be set to one of the [reader host selection strategies](../ReaderSelectionStrategies.md).
 The following is an example of enabling the `random` strategy: